 "Y-yess," Jasper replied with another shiver.
-"With no generated heat, the cold of s-space is bleeding in through our insulation.
+"With no generated heat, the cold of s-space is bleeding in through our insulation and the heat is dissipating out.
 From the looks of the corrosion, the heater has been inoperative for the past five or s-six days, but it has taken this long for the outside temperatures to seep in through the hulls."

 The lupine captain nodded in understanding.
-"Can you repair the heating unit?" he asked, glancing at the temperature reading on his desktop computer terminal.
+"Can the heating unit be repaired?" he asked, glancing at the temperature reading on his desktop computer terminal.
 The temperature had dropped to three degrees Celsius.

 "No, there was too m-much damage, and that's not s-something we carry as spares."

 Jiro took off his gloves to blow heated, misty breath into his hands and then flexed his fingers.
 "You s-said that the trilling s-stuff transfers away most of the heat," he said.
 "C-can we use s-some of that heat for ourselves?"

 The raccoon nodded.
 "Jerad's down there now trying to s-see if he can safely limit the flow of trilinax through the transfer tubes s-so we can retain more heat, but…" He trailed off when Taro entered the captain's office wrapped up in her own blanket, leaving the door open behind her.

 Without a word, the vixen moved between Merlin and Jiro and pulled both of them toward her to share in their personal warmth.
 The cougar opened his blanket enough to draw her inside, and she looked at him thankfully.